RohanAlexander/australian_politicians/README.md

 This repo provides the code, datasets and other support materials for the data package AustralianPoliticians.

+The most important folder is 'data' which contains the cleaned datasets.
+And the most important dataset is 'australian_politicians-all.csv'.
+Datasets are linked by the 'uniqueID' field.

+- 'data' is a folder that contains the cleaned datasets.
+The datasets are linked by the 'uniqueID' field and the most important is 'australian_politicians-all.csv'.
+  - 'australian_politicians-all-by_party.csv': TBD
+  - 'australian_politicians-all.csv': TBD
+  - 'australian_politicians-ministries.csv': TBD
+  - 'australian_politicians-mps-by_division.csv': TBD
+  - 'australian_politicians-senators-by_state.csv': TBD
+  - 'australian_politicians-uniqueID_to_aph_ministries.csv': TBD
+  - 'australian_politicians-uniqueID_to_aphID.csv': TBD
-- Inputs are raw data and resources and should not be directly modified
+- The 'inputs' folder contain raw data and resources.
+The materials in here should not be directly modified, but are drawn on.
-- Intermediates are data that have been constructed from inputs, but still need work before being finalised
-- Outputs are the final datasets that are drawn on by AustralianPoliticians.
+- The 'outputs' folder contains the relevant paper.
+- The 'scripts' folder contains various scripts that can be used to update the datasets.

-Further information on these datasets is available at the AustralianPoliticians repo.
+Further information on these datasets is available at the AustralianPoliticians repo: https://github.com/RohanAlexander/AustralianPoliticians.

 # Sources